WebOfTrustInfo/rwot5-boston/draft-documents/lds-obcap/lds-obcap.md

 In the
 [W7 Security Kernel](http://mumble.net/~jar/pubs/secureos/secureos.html),
-Jonathan Rees introduces an implementation of security capabilities on nothing other than a strict lexically scoped environment, enforced by the runtime of the system.
+Jonathan Rees introduces an implementation of object capabilities on nothing other than a strict lexically scoped environment, enforced by the runtime of the system.
 The language shown uses a cut-down variant of Scheme, though it can be implemented in any language that provides the same strict lexical scoping properties in a carefully bounded initial environment.